Naveed-Amjad/BookStore/README.md

 * Deployment instructions

-* This is Raedme file of BookStore application
+* This is the Readme file of BookStore application